awsdocs/aws-systems-manager-user-guide/doc_source/tagging-managed-instances.md

    If the AWS Systems Manager home page opens first, choose the menu icon \(![\[Image NOT FOUND\]](http://docs.aws.amazon.com/systems-manager/latest/userguide/images/menu-icon-small.png)\) to open the navigation pane, and then choose **Fleet Manager** in the navigation pane\.

-1. Choose the name of the managed instance to add tags to, and then choose the **Tags** tab\.
+1. Choose the ID of the managed instance to add tags to, and then choose the **Tags** tab\.
 **Note**
 If an Amazon EC2 instance you expect to see isn't listed, see [Troubleshooting Amazon EC2 managed instance availability](troubleshooting-managed-instances.md) for troubleshooting tips\.